 All jewellery must be removed prior to participating in PE.

-School uniform can be purchased from the following school outfitters:
+Our School cardigan or jumper, PE polo shirt and PE jacket can be purchased from the following school outfitters:

 Ian Howard School Wear